-Occasionally Thomas prints his musings in the Guardian, South China Morning Post, DestinAsian Magazine, CNN Travel Online, Lonely Planet Online, The Wire, Macau Closer, Geographical Magazine and several other sympathetic publications.
+Occasionally Thomas prints his musings in the Guardian, South China Morning Post, DestinAsian Magazine, The Wire, Geographical Magazine and several other sympathetic publications.
 He has also published short stories in the literary journals Melting Plot and Fever Dreams.

-Thomas is, as his namesake suggests, an avid bird watcher.
-He also likes getting around on trains and boats, which has nothing to do with his name.
-Railways and rivers afford Bird plenty of time to marvel at the world while drinking tea, reading and napping – his three favourite pastimes.
-Currently approaching middle-age with the enthusiasm of a British train, Thomas finds himself in the unenviable position of a Mandarin-speaking rock musician who abides chiefly by craft beer, Franz Kafka and the teachings of Zhuangzi.
+As his namesake suggests, Thomas is an avid bird watcher.
+He also likes getting around on trains, which has nothing to do with his name.
+Railways afford plenty of time to marvel at the world while drinking, reading and napping – Thomas’ three favourite pastimes.
+Currently approaching middle-age with the enthusiasm of a British train, Thomas finds himself in the unenviable position of a Mandarin-speaking rock musician who abides chiefly by immoderate craft beer consumption, Franz Kafka and the teachings of Zhuangzi.

 This year he plans to eat less noodles.